AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/record-a-session.md

 ### Stop recording

-1. Select the recording indicator.
-A pop-up window opens with recording actions.
+1. Select the recording indicator. <br> A pop-up window opens with recording actions.

     ![Recording In Progress Actions](assets/recording-in-progress-actions.png)
     *While recording, use the Recording in progress options to pause or stop the session.*

-1. Select **Stop recording**.
-A confirmation message appears that the session is no longer being recorded.
+1. Select **Stop recording**. <br> A confirmation message appears that the session is no longer being recorded.

 ### Pause recording